code-released/FSE2022/motiviational_study/README.md

 ## Why makes throttle adaptive?
-> Taken in this sense, it is worthwhile developing a new effective and efficient method to dynamically adjust the throttle during testing.
+> These findings confirm the importance of throttle setting to automated testing, and motivate us to design an approach for balancing effectiveness and efficiency.
+Taken in this sense, it is worthwhile developing a new effective and efficient method to dynamically adjust the throttle during testing.